Human trafficking is one of the top global crisis in our world today — Nepal is at the center of it all!

 •Data has shown that 60,000 women and girls are involved in the nightlife and entertainment sector in Kathmandu alone.

-° This work includes dance clubs, dohori restaurants, message parlors, and other restaurants where they face various forms of exploitation.
+° This work includes dance clubs, dohori restaurants, massage parlors, and other restaurants where they face various forms of exploitation.
 Many are forced into this work, while others are pushed into it by crushing financial hardship.
 Some may enter by choice, but far too often minors are trapped through threats, intimidation, and the withholding of wages.

 •Many girls are sold by their families.